-The prominence of cultural explanations for a lack of action around child sexual exploitation is an exemplar of the culturalization of politics (Brown, 2006: 19) with Rotherham portrayed as an organisation that could be ‘said to be ruled by culture’ (Brown, 2006: 20).
-Writing about tolerance and referencing international conflicts, Brown suggests that:

-The culturalization of politics analytically vanquishes political economy, states, history, and international and transnational relations.
-It eliminates colonialism, capital, caste or class stratification, and external political domination from accounts of political conflict or instability (Brown, 2006: 20).

-With so much focus being placed on the ‘culture’ of the organisation in the Rotherham Report, it is surprising that little thought has been spared for the role of the political agencies who, in the wider cultural context, also had a significant influence on the way in which Rotherham functioned.
-Although Casey does not address the wider cultural impact, the Home Affairs Select Committee (2013: 11) did recognise that politicians’ actions were indeed influential when they warned Tim Loughton and Edward Timpson (Children’s Ministers from the Department of Education) to be mindful that failures in cases of child sexual exploitation were both a ‘systemic and cultural’ issue.
+This prominence of cultural explanations for the lack of action around CSE is an exemplar of the culturalization of politics (Brown, 2006: 19).
+With all the references made to culture, Rotherham is thus portrayed as an organisation which was ‘ruled by culture’ (Brown, 2006: 20).
+With so much focus being placed on the ‘culture’ of Rotherham, the culturization of politics approach appears to neglect the role of the political agencies who, in the wider cultural context, also had a significant influence on the way in which Rotherham functioned.
+Whilst some government officials may see their role as increasing the public’s awareness of abuse, the approach actually adopted by policy makers and other professional groups has instead contributed to ‘a climate of fear, a climate of mistrust and a climate of blame’ (Ayre, 2001:889).
+This is apparent in that the Casey Report fails to include the wider implications of the roles that policy makers have on social work practice; a significant point which even the HASC noted and subsequently warned Tim Loughton and Edward Timpson that any failures in cases of CSE needed to be considered as ‘systemic and cultural’ issues (HASC, 2013: 11).

+Elsewhere, Mamdani (2004: 18) has argued, when discussing Islam in what he terms ‘Culture Talk’, that ‘bad’ cultures seem to have ‘no history, no politics and no debates’.
+Instead, people appear to adhere to or conform to a simplistic and apolitical notion of ‘culture’.
+And in this context, this has led to the (in)actions of politicians and national newspapers in the case of Rotherham being excluded or overlooked in the Casey Report (Maier, 2013).

 An attitude of denial

-Casey attributed an attitude of denial to Rotherham following the interviews that were carried out as part of the investigation.
-In fact, four ‘distinct forms of denial’ were noted:
+Following the interviews that were carried out as part of the investigation into Rotherham Casey noted that there were four ‘distinct forms of denial’ were noted:

-1. Denial of the accuracy of Professor Jay’s methods and findings.
+1. Denial of the accuracy of Professor Jay’s methods and findings;

-2. Denial of the extent of the issue of sexual exploitation, particularly in Rotherham.
+2. Denial of the extent of the issue of sexual exploitation, particularly in Rotherham;

-3. Denial of culpability as a result of Rotherham holding the belief that sexual exploitation was ‘being dealt with elsewhere’.
+3. Denial of culpability as a result of Rotherham holding the belief that sexual exploitation was ‘being dealt with elsewhere’;

-4. Denial that sexual exploitation remained a significant problem, although acknowledging that it may have been in the past (p19)
+4. Denial that sexual exploitation remained a significant problem (Casey, 2015: 19).

-But what is of interest, is that Casey gives little credence to the responses given by those who were interviewed.
-Despite quoting extracts from twelve participants, all of whom could not fathom how Jay (2014) arrived at a figure of 1400 children, Casey does not explore their concerns further.
-This is concerning given that previous reports, carried out by the home office researcher and Dr Angie Heal, found that an estimated 270 children had been sexually exploited (Williams, 2014).
-Instead of considering this, Casey argues:
+Yet the Casey Report gives little credence to the responses given by those who were interviewed.
+Despite quoting from the interviews of twelve participants, all of whom could not establish how Jay (2014) arrived at a figure of 1400 children, Casey does not use their concerns to explore this number further.
+This is concerning given that previous reports, carried out by the unnamed home office researcher and Dr Angie Heal, found that an estimated 270 children had been sexually exploited (Williams, 2014).
+Instead of considering this, Casey argued:

 …it was not possible to assess numbers based on RMBCs own records, leaving room for ongoing and further disputes around the number of victims of CSE…We have concluded that the 1400 figure is a conservative one and that RMBC and South Yorkshire Police (where some also dispute the figures) would do better to concentrate on taking effective action rather than seeking to continue a debate about the numbers (2015: 22).